LemonFountainPerson/The-Lemon-Engine/Documentation.md

 ```

 To create an animation, two functions are used; initialiseNewAnimation and addSpriteToAnimation.
 The initialiseNewAnimation function returns a
-pointer to a newly allocated animation struct, and automatically assigns it to the provided DisplayData's spriteSet.
-The addSpriteToAnimation
+pointer to a newly allocated animation struct, and automatically assigns it to the provided spriteSet.
+The addSpriteToAnimation function is
-function is used to add a new sprite to the animation.
-In order to create an animation, the desired frames should be sequentially added via this
+used to add a new sprite to the animation.
+In order to create an animation, the desired frames should be sequentially added via this function
-function in the order of the animation.
+in the order of the animation.
 Any created animations should be done within the LoadAnimations function in animations.c.

 ```
+Animation* initialiseNewAnimation(const char animationName[], int frameRate, SpriteSet *inputSet)

 			Animation *newAnim = initialiseNewAnimation("Bounce", 24, newSet);
 			addSpriteToAnimation("Spring3", newAnim, newSet);
 			addSpriteToAnimation("Spring4", newAnim, newSet);